George Lloyd (composer)

 George Walter Selwyn Lloyd (28 June 1913 – 3 July 1998) was a British composer.

 Biography

 Early life

 Born in St Ives, Cornwall, of part Welsh, part American ancestry, Lloyd grew up in a very musical family.

-His father, William A. C. Lloyd, was an Italian opera aficionado.
-He was born in Rome and returned to England on the death of his father, a retired naval officer.
-William Lloyd wrote a biography of Bellini.
-He was also an accomplished flautist.
+George's father, William A. C. Lloyd, was an accomplished amateur flautist and an Italian opera aficionado, writing a biography of Bellini.
 George Lloyd's mother played the violin, viola and piano.
-Both were leading members of the St Ives Arts Club and their house was a regular weekly venue for chamber music, so the young composer grew up with music all around him.
-His grandmother, the American painter Frances (Fanny) Powell, had been an opera singer, and was an early pioneer of the St Ives artists' colony.
+Both parents were leading members of the St Ives Arts Club and their house was a regular weekly venue for chamber music, so the young composer grew up with music all around him.
+His maternal grandmother was the American painter Frances (Fanny) Powell who had been an opera singer, and was an early pioneer of the St Ives artists' colony.